At a recent budget meeting, DeKalb city manager Anne Marie Gaura (AMG) stated that she references the “EPI reports” frequently in financial planning.

 The above are actual expenditures for street maintenance.
 Shown are total expenditures from two primary sources for maintenance, the motor fuel tax (MFT) revenues that are shared with us by the state on a per capita basis, and local (aka “home rule”) fuel taxes.

-From the chart above, it looks like MFT revenues are failing — like we’re in recession again now.
+From the chart above, it looks like MFT revenues are failing — as if we’re in recession again now.
 While these revenues are somewhat stagnant, the much larger problem is that the city has gotten into the habit of spending these funds on other stuff.

 It’s legal, but obviously a terrible idea.
 City council needs to fix it before it considers a current proposal to hike the local MFT by two cents.
 Continue reading Raise local fuel taxes?
 There are other moves DeKalb should make first